datastorm-open/suncalc/README.md

 # suncalc

-### R interface to suncalc.js library, part of the SunCalc.net project <http://suncalc.net>, for calculating sun position, sunlight phases (times for sunrise, sunset, dusk, etc.), moon position and lunar phase for the given location and time.
+### R implementation for calculating sun position, sunlight phases (times for sunrise, sunset, dusk, etc.), moon position and lunar phase for the given location and time.
+Most calculations are based on the formulas given in Astronomy Answers articles about position of the sun and the planets : <https://www.aa.quae.nl/en/reken/zonpositie.html>

 # Installation

 ````
 # from cran
 install.packages("suncalc")
-# need package "V8"
-install.packages("V8")
 devtools::install_github("datastorm-open/suncalc") for developpement version
 ````